greeve/gluten-free-recipes/bin/final_book.md

 7. Pour batter onto griddle and cook until the tops are bubbly and bubbles start to pop.
 The bottoms should be a light golden brown.
 8. Flip pancakes and cook for another 30 seconds or so, until the other side is a light golden brown and the pancake is set.
 9. Serve pancakes with your favorite toppings.
 We love to enjoy these gluten free pancakes with homemade buttermilk syrup.

 \newpage

+## Hard Boiled Eggs

+### Ingredients

+- 6 eggs or however many you want!
+- water enough to completely submerge the eggs
+- 1 tablespoon olive oil or other oil
+- ice

+### Instructions

+1. Bring water and oil to a gentle boil in a pot large enough to lay the eggs in one layer.
+2. Add the eggs one at a time gently to the boiling water using a spoon.
+3. Boil for exactly 13 minutes for hard boiled eggs, or 10 for medium, and 3-6 for soft (depending on how runny you want the yolk.
+4. Meanwhile, prepare an ice bath with about a tray's worth of ice and enough water to completely submerge the eggs.
+5. Remove the eggs with a slotted spoon and place immediately in ice bath.
+6. Allow to sit for at least 10 minutes in bath.
+7. Peel gently, preferably under running cold running water.

+\newpage